romm32/itais/persistent/README.md

 # Persistent folder

 Most of this project was developed inside a Docker environment.
 This meant that all data that wasn't specifically saved would be lost.
 For this reason, a _persistent_ folder (conveniently called "Persistent") was created.
 In this folder, you will find the code and flowgraphs for modular tests we ran.
-We also make the code for the simple simulator we wrote available.
+We also make available the code for the simple simulator we wrote.
 It was created to test the effects of adding different types of AIS stations to a certain channel configuration.

 A few disclaimers: